WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 [[toc]]

 ---

 This page contains all the information you will need to safely install the Wasabi Wallet.
 It also provides information for developers on how they can [compile from the source code,](#build-from-source) to use the latest features or fixes that have not yet been released.
 Note that the latter section is only meant for experienced users, who know what they are doing, and must be used with extreme caution.
 For everyone else, the *Install Wasabi Wallet* section is sufficient.

 ## Install Wasabi Wallet
 Follow the steps below to safely install Wasabi Wallet.

 1. Download the installer relevant to your operating system (and processor, in case of MacOS) from the [official Wasabi Wallet website.](wasabiwallet.io/#download)
-For improved privacy, we recommended that you use the [Tor browser](https://www.torproject.org/) and download the installer from the [official clearnet-website.](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/)
+For improved privacy, we recommended that you use the [Tor browser](https://www.torproject.org/) and download the installer from [Wasabi's official Tor-website.](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/)
 2. **Optional, but highly recommended**: Verify the signature.
 Note that this isn't a necessary step.
 You can safely skip it if you have received the installer directly from a trusted source.